OpenPIV/openpiv-python-gpu/README.md

 The requirements for the process.py module are OpenPIV (GPU version) and the standard Python scientific libraries (SciPy, Matplotlib, etc.).
 The PIV analysis on velocity fields are not dependent on OpenPIV, however.

-OpenPIV depends on CUDA, which may be difficult to install.
+OpenPIV requires CUDA, which may be difficult to install.
 In addition to the instructions at https://github.com/OpenPIV/openpiv-python-gpu, the procedure below might help with installing OpenPIV.

 ### 0. Nvidia drivers:
-Update to the latest drivers.
+Update to the latest supported drivers.

 https://www.nvidia.com/Download/index.aspx

 ### 1. CUDA toolkit:

-Download from Nvidia website:
+Download CUDA from Nvidia website:

 https://developer.nvidia.com/cuda-downloads